 Toggle: English / Spanish

-The visible portion of the tooth is the crown.
+The part of the tooth you can see is called the crown.
 The outer surface of the crown is made of enamel.
 Just beneath the enamel is dentin, a substance harder than bone.
 The gum surrounds the base (root) of the tooth.

-The root of the tooth extends down into the jaw bone.
-The root contains blood vessels and nerves, which supply circulation and sensation to the entire tooth.
+The root of the tooth extends down into the jawbone.
+The root contains blood vessels and nerves, which supply blood and feeling to the whole tooth.
 This area is known as the "pulp" of the tooth.

-The jaw bone is attached to all of the teeth and provides stability and mobility for the mouth and teeth for chewing.
-The lower jaw bone is called the mandible and the upper jaw bone is called the maxilla.
+The jawbone is attached to all of the teeth.
+It keeps your teeth stable and allows you to move your mouth and teeth to chew.
+The lower jawbone is called the mandible.
+The upper jawbone is called the maxilla.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.